bmanders716/bmanders716.github.io/cookbook.md

 Petit Choux.

-_Ingredients_--5†oz. of flour.
+_Ingredients_--5‡Ø∫. of flour.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
                3 whole eggs.
-               Ω pint of water.
+               Ì†∞int of water.

 _Method._--Rub the flour through a sieve.